USMEPCOM Launches AI Tool to Streamline Medical Reviews for Applicants

-USMEPCOM launched it first AI-generated summary tool to streamline review of military applicant medical records, marking a major innovation in the command's prescreening process.
+USMEPCOM just launched the first AI-generated summary tool for military applicant Health Information Exchange encounters, another major step forward in transforming its medical prescreening process.

+The tool, part of ongoing innovations led by the command’s Innovation Facilitation Team (IFT), is designed to simplify one of the most time-consuming steps at the MEPS – reviewing the medical records of those aspiring to serve in the military.
+The AI summarizes medical documents, allowing doctors to spend less time digging through records and more time engaging meaningfully with applicants by generating a concise list of medical conditions for prescreen providers to consider.

+“This AI tool places the needles in the haystack front and center,” said Army Lt.
+Col. Pete Nesbitt, USMEPCOM Chief Data Officer.
+“We’re continuously turning the corner from manual, tedious processes to data-driven, expertise-driven operations.”

 |Date Taken: